Commitment to protection of privacy

 Individuals have a right to access the information of which the College holds about them.
 The College will grant access for individuals to review the information that the College possesses about them subject to certain specific exceptions, such as where the personal information of one individual reveals information about another or where the information is being collected as part of an investigation pursuant to the HPA.

 The College makes every effort to ensure that our records are complete and accurate.
 This provision is limited by the dependence of the College on its regulated members to provide full and accurate information.
 Regulated members also have the right to request a correction of the information that the College possesses about them.
 The College will correct the information, as requested, as soon as reasonably possible, subject to legal limitations, given that the request is issued to the College in writing.
 All requests should be sent to the College, with sufficient information about the scope of the amendment.
 Requests, completed on the Correction Request Form (available on the member side of the College website), may be submitted to the College’s Privacy Officer.

 To the extent that the College sends commercial electronic messages, the College only does so with consent in accordance with CASL.

 Questions or concerns

-Please address any questions or concerns regarding privacy or confidentiality to the College’s Privacy Officer.
+Please direct any questions or concerns regarding privacy or confidentiality to the College’s Privacy Officer.
 They may be reached at:

 405, 10408 124 Street NW